tpope/vim-pathogen/README.markdown

 I'm not going to accept your pull request.
 I've explained very politely dozens of times that
 [my general guidelines](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
-are absolute rules on on my own repositories, so I may lack the energy to explain it to you yet another time.
+are absolute rules on my own repositories, so I may lack the energy to explain it to you yet another time.
 And please, if I ask you to change something, `git commit --amend`.